jkaminsky2/personal_projects/wordle_guesser.md

 1. Go to the website above.
 2. Copy the code below in a new Jupyter Notebook.
 3. Run the cell block.
 It will give you a first guess.
 4. Enter the same guess into the website and hit 'Enter'.
 The game will give you the hints mentioned above.
+5. If it is the correct guess, then indicate so by typing in "Yes" when prompted to.
+If the word is incorrect, write "No" and hit enter.
-5. The code will ask for this information.
+6. The code will ask for this information.
 To properly input it, when asked for "letters in the correct places", indicate the index of letters in the correct place, separated by a comma.
 For example, if "i" and "e" are correct in "sizes", input 1,3.
 Do the same for the letters in the incorrect place (yellow).
-6. The code will then give you an optimal second guess.
+7. The code will then give you an optimal second guess.
 Enter this into the website.
 Repeat steps 4 and 5 until you guess the right word.
-7. Repeat Steps 1-6 for as many games as you want!
+8. Repeat Steps 1-7 for as many games as you want!
 If you want to see how effective the code is, attempt the game without the code and then with the code; see how many more steps it took you to complete the game (or less if you had a lucky guess :)).

 ---